 In the award-winning SPX, VirtualBoot leverages Oracle VirtualBox, Microsoft Hyper-V, or VMware vSphere to boot a backup image into a VM.

 VirtualBoot with VirtualBox:

-- SPX supports most versions of VirtualBox: see SPX ReadMe for a list.
+- SPX supports most versions of VirtualBox: see SPX Release Notes for a list.

 - You should install and configure VirtualBox ahead of time.